 CBM of America Informational Patch Panel

-designed to be used in conjunction with the Datatek DT-4000.
-Although the DT-4000 was designed to
+device designed to be used in conjunction with the Datatek DT-4000.
+Although the DT-4000

-replace the Lucent SAM16, the hardware interface from the SAM16 to the network elements was
+was designed to replace the Lucent SAM16, the hardware interface from the SAM16 to the

 - Six LED signal indicators for each individual port

-- Switch selectable synchronous / asynchronous operation for each individual ports
+- Switch selectable synchronous / asynchronous operation for each individual port

 - Test 'loopback' port with visual indicators